Queen Inwon: Early life

-Born on 3 November 1687 during the thirteenth year of the reign of King Sukjong, the future queen was the second daughter of Kim Ju-shin, entitled as Internal Prince Gyeongeun (경은부원군), and his wife, Internal Princess Consort Garim (가림부부인) of the Imcheon Jo clan.
+Born on 3 November 1687 during the thirteenth year of the reign of King Sukjong, the future queen was the second daughter of Kim Ju-shin, and his wife, Lady Jo of the Imcheon Jo clan.
 She had one older sister, a younger sister, and two younger brothers.

+Through her 3rd great-grandmother, Lady Kim was a 9th great-granddaughter of King Jeongjong and Royal Consort Suk-ui of the Pyeongchang Yi clan; through their son, Yi Jong-saeng, Prince Jinnam.

 Marriage and palace life

-The 15 year old Lady Kim married King Sukjong on 3 October 1702, following the death of Queen Inhyeon and the execution of Jang Hui-bin in 1701.
+The 15 year old Lady Kim married the 42 year old King Sukjong on 3 October 1702; following the death of Queen Inhyeon in September and the execution of Jang Hui-bin in November of 1701.
 Technically, she was Sukjong's fourth queen consort, but is officially recorded as the third queen consort of King Sukjong.
 Jang Ok-jeong was the actual third queen consort, but was ousted upon Queen Inhyeon's reinstatement.

+Her parents were royally entitled as Internal Prince Gyeongeun (경은부원군) and Internal Princess Consort Garim (가림부부인).

-In 1703, she adopted Royal Noble Consort Suk’s son, Prince Yeoning, who was known to be her favorite and whom she regarded as her own son.
-In 1711, she came down with smallpox.
-Choi Suk-bin ordered the gungnyeo to go out of the palace and look for remedies among the commoners to save the Queen, who in the end survived.
+There is no record of the young Queen and the King having children amongst them.
+But in 1703, she adopted Royal Noble Consort Suk’s son, Prince Yeoning, despite being 7 years his senior, who was known to be her favorite and whom she regarded as her own son.

+In her early years of marriage, it was recorded that the young Queen had suffered from measles, toothaches, boils, and smallpox.
+Which in 1711, she came down with smallpox prompting Choi Suk-bin to order the gungnyeo to go out of the palace and look for remedies among the commoners to save the Queen, who in the end survived.